bartonicek/plotscape/packages/plotscaper/README.md

 ### Layout

 We can control the figure layout by using the `set_layout` function.
-This works similar to the `layout` function from the `graphics` package, in that we give it a matrix of numeric values representing the plot ids, and the figure automatically resizes the plots based on how many equal-sized rectangles in a grid each plot takes up.
-For example, here’s how we can create a figure with large scatterplot on the top-left, a tall histogram on the right-hand side, a short wide histogram on the bottom, and a small section for notes on the bottom-right:
+This works similar to the `layout` function from the `graphics` package.
+We give it a matrix of numeric values representing the plot ids, and the figure automatically resizes the plots based on how many equal-sized rectangles in a grid each plot takes up.

+Here’s how we can create a figure with large scatterplot on the top-left, a tall histogram on the right-hand side, a short wide histogram on the bottom, and a small section for notes (not-(e)-plot, pardon the pun) on the bottom-right:

 ``` r